anuvyklack/windows.nvim/README.md

 ## Keymapings

-If you want a keymaps thees are a fitting choice:
+If you want a keymaps these are a fitting choice:

 ```lua
 local function cmd(command)